 We interpret the large share of variance within the firm-year as capturing economically meaningful heterogeneity.
-In this view, a firm's idiosyncratic exposure to climate change is the key driver of the measured variation.
+Under this view, a firm's idiosyncratic exposure to climate change is the key determinant of the measured variation.
 A plausible alternative explanation is that part of the firm-level variation reflects idiosyncratic measurement error.
-We conduct a set of tests to dispel this alternative.
-Firstly, we note that we report robust associations between CCExposure and important real and financial outcomes (as do other papers).
+We conduct several tests that dispel this alternative.
+First, we note that we find robust associations between CCExposure and important real and financial outcomes (as do other papers).
 These findings suggest that the variation reflected in firm-level CCExposure is not simply noise.

-Secondly, following Hassan et al. (2019), we quantify the amount of measurement error contained in the firm-level variation by assuming that a firm's "true" exposure follows a first-order auto-regressive (AR) process.
-We then assume that CCExposure measures this true exposure with classical (i.i.d.) measurement error.26 Suppose a valid instrument for (lagged) $CCExposure{i,t-1}$ were available.
-In this case, one could back out the share of its variation consisting of measurement error by comparing the OLS and IV coefficients.
+Second, following Hassan et al. (2019), we quantify the amount of measurement error contained in the firm-level variation by assuming that a firm's "true" exposure follows a first-order auto-regressive (AR) process.
+We then assume that CCExposure measures this true exposure with classical (i.i.d.) measurement error.26 Suppose a valid instrument for (lagged) CCExposure{i,t-1} were available.
+In this case, one could back out the share of its variation consisting of measurement error by comparing the OLS and instrumental

+26Under these assumptions, if the correlation between two different lags of the firm-year data is known, the AR(1) parameter and the estimated measurement error can be backed out.
+For example, if the first lag has a correlation of 0.45 (=0.50.9) and the second lag a correlation of 0.41 (=0.50.90.9), that would imply measurement error of 50% of the variation and an AR coefficient of 0.9.
+If the first lag has a correlation of 0.9 and the second 0.8, this implies no measurement error and an AR coefficient of 0.9. variable (IV) coefficients.
 Intuitively, the idea is that candidate IVs measure true climate change exposure with error.
-Under the i.i.d. assumption, the measurement error in the IV is uncorrelated with that in $CCExposure{i,t}$ and can thus be used to "purge" the latter's.
-For this procedure to work, we do not assume that the IV has lower measurement error, in fact it is likely to have higher measurement error.
-We only assume that the measurement error in the IV and in measured climate change exposure are statistically independent.
+Under the i.i.d. assumption, the measurement error in the IV is uncorrelated with that in $CCExposure{i,t}$ and thus can be used to "purge" the latter's measurement error.
+For this procedure to work, we do not assume that the IV has lower measurement error-indeed, it is likely to have higher measurement error.
+We assume only that the measurement error in the IV and in measured climate change exposure are statistically independent.